Notes from a Ship's Harpist

 This book was featured in BBC Radio Four's only travel programme 'Excess Baggage' when Sarah was interviewed by John McCarthy about travelling around the world with a concert harp.

-To buy a copy by mail order, please click here-
+To buy a hard copy or an audio version by mail order, please click here-

 |In 1983 I was lucky